valryon/valryon.github.io/Posts/2013/2013-02-25-testing-monogame.md

 ## Installing and using MonoGame

-Installing MonoGame with the 3.0 installer is a really easy step **if you have XNA already installed**.
+Installing MonoGame with the 3.0 installer is a really easy step.
+Getting it working too, **if you have XNA already installed**.
 This is a matter of time, but for now you must have a **working Windows XNA dev env** for its content project and pipeline.

 Having XNA is simple on Windows 7 but a bit tricky on Windows 8.